tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/03-RDS.md

 7. Enter a name on _DB Instance identifier_ (we will need it later, so don’t forget it).
 8. Enter a username and password and click Next (again, we will need these later).
 9. Under **Connectivity** section verify that **Publicly Accessible** is set to No.
-11. On **VPC security groups** choose _Select existing VPC security groups_ and select the security group you create when [launching the EC2 instance](/workshop/s3-web-ec2-api-rds/02-EC2-instances.md#launch-your-first-ec2-instance).
+11. On **VPC security groups** choose _Select existing VPC security groups_ and select the security group you created when [launching the EC2 instance](/workshop/s3-web-ec2-api-rds/02-EC2-instances.md#launch-your-first-ec2-instance).
-11. Pick a db name under **Adiotional Configuration** and click create Database (again, we will need the database name later).
+11. Pick a db name under **Additional Configuration** and click create Database (again, we will need the database name later).

 Now our instance is created.
-We configure its access, allowing every instance under the security group that was created in the previous section to connect.
+We configured its access, allowing every instance under the security group that was created in the previous section to connect.

 ## Add DB parameters on Parameters Store